edpichler/Apple-Dvorak-on-Windows/README.md

 You can use your Apple Bluetooth Keyboard with Dvorak layout, under Windows 7.

 ##How to use##
 1. Install the Dvorak layout.
 It's located in the **dist** folder.
-If you want to compile by yourserlf, just use the "Windows Keyboard Layout Editor" ( Keyboard Layout Editor installer installer folder) and open the **.klc** file.
+ - But if you want to compile by yourserlf, just use the "Windows Keyboard Layout Editor" ( Keyboard Layout Editor installer installer folder) and open the **.klc** file.
 2. Open your Windows Keyboard Preferences, and choose the new layout you insalled.
 3. Execute the .exe located in the Auxiliar Software folder.
 It's necessary to have the "fn" key working.